S-Riches/quotes-discord-bot/design_document.md

 -   write logic to be able to take input from the user in the quotes channel, using whatever is between the \*"" as a prompt / done
 -   write the logic to convert the base64 data into an image see refs:stack overflow image base64 / done
 -   write logic to put the image into a card / done
--   potentially look into kafka, for allowing the storage of the base 64 data to allow the user to reroll if they dont like the image --- potentia reroll idea
--   author section of the embed
+-   author section of the embed / done
--   write tests
+-   write tests / done
+-   readme /
 -   ???
 -   push to aws
--   reroll
+-   reroll /
+-   potentially look into kafka, for allowing the storage of the base 64 data to allow the user to reroll if they dont like the image --- potentia reroll idea X

 ## refs